Skip to content

 Minimum Qualifications:

-Bachelor's Degree in architecture, engineering or planning plus four years of responsible architectural, engineering or construction management experience, OR
+Bachelor's Degree in architecture, engineering, or planning plus six (6) years of responsible architectural, engineering or construction management experience,

-A Bachelor's Degree in another field plus six years of responsible experience in a field directly related to the project, OR
+Bachelor's Degree in another field plus eight (8) years of responsible experience in a field directly related to the project,

-Eight years of architectural, engineering, or construction management experience in a field directly related to the project, OR
+Ten (10) years of architectural, engineering, or construction management experience in a field directly related to the project,

 • Experience leading or coordinating projects with multiple funding sources.